-I’m a big fan of flea markets and boot fairs.
-It’s often possible to find old trains, wagons and carriages being sold for a fraction of modern prices.
+I’m a big fan of flea markets and boot fairs for finding old trains, wagons, and carriages at a fraction of their original price.

-So there you go, model railways can be started from just a few pounds and added to over time as budget allows.
+Model railways can be started from just a few pounds and added to over time as your budget allows.

-If you’re interested in starting a model railway, don’t forget to read my guide to the best train sets.
+If you’re interested in getting started, be sure to check out my guide to the best train sets.